CBPFGMS/cbpfgms.github.io/pbiclc/README.md

 If the value is not an accepted value, it defaults to `"total"`.

-**`data-selectedcbpf`**: defines the selected CBPFs when the page loads.
-For not selecting any CBPF set the value to `"none"`, or just leave it empty:
+**`data-selectedcountry`**: defines the selected country (donor or CBPF) when the page loads.
+For not selecting any country set the value to `"none"`, or just leave it empty:

 `""`

-For individual CBPFs set the value accordingly, such as:
+For individual countries set the value accordingly, such as:

 `"Yemen"`.

-For more than one CBPF separate the values with commas, such as:
+For more than one country separate the values with commas, such as:

 `"Yemen, Sudan, Iraq"`.

+In such cases, the list must contain only donors or only CBPFs.

 For the accepted values, please refer to the data API.
 If the value is not a valid one it defaults to `"none"`.
-This value defines only the selected CBPFs when the page loads: the CBPFs (and donors) can be easily selected by clicking.
+This value defines only the selected country when the page loads: the CBPFs (and donors) can be easily selected by clicking on the lollipops.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: